cburggie/CBD2/README.md

 * all ladder only recipes work in single player
 * removed many of the item crafting recipes
+* normal item socketing recipes never adds only one socket (except to items with a max of one socket)
 * added several recipes (listed below)